prohaska7/aws-s3-tools/README.markdown

 get files from a bucket,
 and list the contents of a bucket.

+These tools
-An MD5 checksum of the data that comprises the S3 object is stored in the objects metadata (user-md5).
+store an MD5 checksum of the data that comprises the S3 object in the objects metadata (user-md5).

 The s3rsync command can be used to sync a local directory/s3 bucket with another local directory/s3 bucket, including the MD5 checksum of the data objects.

+The s3snap tool creates a snapshot of a source bucket in a destination bucket.
+Since the AWS S3 copy tool does not always copy the source metadata, including the user MD5 checksum of the data, the s3snap-fixup tool is needed to update the destination objects with the user MD5 checksum.

 ## Boto
 The python boto3 library is the interface to the Amazon Web Services.